borbware/unity-basics-course/unity-basics/1-the-unity-interface.md

 ---
 2. Tool handle rotation (Local / Global)
   * Scene has a ***global*** coordinate system, and all GameObjects have their ***local*** coordinate systems
-  * global setting shows the tool handle rotated always along the global coordinate system
+  * Global setting shows the tool handle rotated always along the global coordinate system
-  * local setting shows the tool handle rotated along the local coordinates.
+  * Local setting shows the tool handle rotated along the local coordinates.
   * ***Note:*** To move GameObjects according to their local x,y,z axes, set to local (global by default)